 - Não temos crianças.

 Since we are both retired, our travel plans aren't quite as ambitious as they once were.
 We much prefer the calm of the countryside to the hustle of big cities.
 We are fascinated by history, so we tend to spend a lot of our time wandering around museums, old forts, medieval European castles and old battlefields.

 Mary-Anne is a needlewoman of great skill and embroiders in a wide range of techniques for which she has won many prizes and awards.
 She is also a great reader and world-class procrastinator.

 My hobbies aren't quite as exciting.
 I build and paint military miniatures, armored vehicles, and dioramas; play guitar and have been known to sing when absolutely certain no-one can hear me.
 For many years I was active in community theater and performed improv comedy.

 We both love books. movies and music and have large collections of DVDs, books and music in a variety of media; enjoy TV dramas and subscribe to a number of satellite and Internet streaming services (HBO, Crave, the Movie Network, YouTube,. and Facebook for example).

 Needless to say, we both love to travel -- especially to France.
-Since our first exchange in Barcelona 35 years ago, we have made 23 exchanges since 1985, 12 of them through Intervac.
-We let out membership lapse in 2007 so that we could spend more time at our apartment in Sarasota, Florida but found we were hooked on home exchange.
+Since our first exchange in Barcelona 35 years ago, we have made 23 exchanges in Europe alone.
+We let our membership lapse for a while so that we could spend more time at our condo in Sarasota, Florida but found we were hooked on home exchange.

 Photography is a hobby we both share... along with cooking... and home improvement.
-All of the photos in the Lifestyle Photo collection were taken on home exchanges through Intervac and other travel groups.
+Many of the photos on our listing were taken on home exchanges through Intervac and other home exchange groups.